Updated: June 23, 2023

 Once you have been granted the D7 Visa, the temporary residence permit is valid for two years.
 After this, you can renew the permit, which will then be valid for a further three years.

-After five years since being granted your temporary permit, you can convert it into a permanent residence permit.
+Five years after being granted your temporary permit, you can convert it into a permanent residence permit.
 You can also apply to become a Portuguese national through naturalization.
-For this, you will need to fulfill certain requirements, including passing a basic Portuguese language test.
+To do this, you will need to fulfill certain requirements, including passing a basic Portuguese language test.

 Resident’s rights in Portugal